Audit Projects

 Somerset County, MD, 2022 General Election

-• Somerset County 2022 election was processed as part of the Maryland Pilot project.
-It had very few ballots, only 6,958 ballots of which 1,802 (25.8%) were BMD ballots.
+Somerset County’s 2022 election was part of Maryland’s Pilot project, involving a total of 6,958 ballots, of which 1,802 (25.8%) were BMD ballots.
+Key points include:

 Rockville City, MD, 2023 Municipal Election